 (ii) AASB 15 Revenue from contracts with customers, which replaces AASB 18 which covers contracts for goods and services and AASB 11 which covers construction contracts, addresses the recognition of revenue.
-The standard is applicable for periods after 1 January 2018.
+The standard is applicable for annual reporting periods beginning on or after 1 January 2018.